-Take five ... or 15.
-Give five or 15 minutes a day to your teen.
+Take 15 ... or 20.
+Give 15 or 20 minutes a day to your teen.
 Give her all of your attention - and let her choose what you do.
-She may want to talk about something that's bothering her, watch a TV show together or go for a walk.
+She may want to talk about something that's bothering her.
+Try having a cuppa, reading a magazine together, or going for a walk.
 The important thing is that you focus on them.